Temple Owls football: Rod Carey era (2019–2021)

-Stan Drayton era (2022–present)
+Stan Drayton era (2022–2024)

-On December 15, 2021, Texas Associate Head Coach and Running Back Coach Stan Drayton was announced to replace Carey as the next head football coach of the Owls.
+On December 15, 2021, Texas associate head coach and running back coach Stan Drayton was announced to replace Carey as the next head football coach of the Owls.
 In Drayton's first season, Temple struggled and went 3–9.
+Drayton was fired in 2024.
+He finished his Temple tenure with a record of 9–25.

+K.C.
+Keeler era (2025–present)

+On December 1, 2024, Sam Houston head coach K. C. Keeler was hired to replace Drayton as the 34th Owls head football coach.

 Conference affiliations

 Temple has been a both an independent and affiliated with multiple conferences.